majo418/react-typescript-template/README.md

-# react-template
+# react-typescript-template

-This is a template project with example components, configs and folder structure for react projects.
+This is a template project with example components, configs and folder structure for typescript react projects.